markNZed/processism-react-three/storyboard.md

 ## 16.2.
 Animation
 The largest entity in the scene becomes opaque, filling the screen.
 The opacity transition emphasizes the whole entity as a system composed of various levels of entities interacting through processes.
 ## 16.3.
 Narration
-In our exploration, we've been gradually building up from a single entity to more complicated arrangements.
-Now, let’s consider the entire structure we’ve developed as a 'system.'
+In our exploration of processism, we've been gradually building up from a single entity to more complicated arrangements.
+A structure like this represents a system.

 At first glance, this large, opaque entity might appear as just another standalone object.
-But, as we've seen, this entity is actually a system—a collection of entities and relations at different levels, all interacting in a dynamic process.
+But, as we've seen, this entity is actually a system — a collection of entities and relations at different levels, all interacting in a dynamic process.

 Although nothing in reality exists in complete isolation, we will use this concept of a system to help us better understand the relationships and processes we’re observing.
 By considering this entity as a system, we can appreciate how it is composed of many interconnected processes, each occurring at different levels.
 These processes collectively give rise to the entity's behavior and properties.

-As we continue, keep in mind that when we refer to a 'system,' we're talking about this multi-leveled structure of interconnected processes, rather than just a single, isolated entity.
+As we continue, keep in mind that when we refer to a 'system', we're talking about this multi-leveled structure of interconnected processes, rather than just a single, isolated entity.

 # 17. Scene: Reductionism
 ## 17.1.
 Objective